black-sliver/apclientpp/README.md

   * use `Bounce` to send a bounce (deathlink, ...)
   * use `Get`, `Set` and `SetNotify` to access data storage api, see [Archipelago network protocol](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/network%20protocol.md#get)
-  * by default we now use the shared data package cache in %LocalAppData%/Archipelago/Cache or ~/.cache/Archipelago.
+  * by default, we now use the shared data package cache in %LocalAppData%/Archipelago/Cache or ~/.cache/Archipelago.
     This can be changed by passing a custom APDataPackageStore into APClient.
 * when upgrading from 0.3.8 or older
   * remove calls to `save_data_package` and don't save data package in `set_data_package_changed_handler`